College of Nursing

 • Strong academic skills as evidenced by minimum grades of B in all science and math pre-requisite courses.

-• Strong writing skills demonstrated in response to Honors prompt in the School of Nursing application essay.
+• Strong writing skills demonstrated in response to Honors prompt in the College of Nursing application essay.

 • Evidence of service to those in need.